 Damian from Fucked Up and Mark from Wasted Time are credited on the Machine Response EP.
 How did they get involved?

 We recorded it in a two-day fury this October.
-Because there was no song on the LP called "Machine Response," we figured it would be fun to write that song and put it out as it's own single.
+Because there was no song on the LP called "Machine Response", we figured it would be fun to write that song and put it out as it's own single.
 The process had to be expedited for a number of reasons.
 Chiefly because Jonah was moving to England, but also because we wanted to have it out for our upcoming UK/European tour.
-Jonah was back briefly in Toronto during Not Dead Yet festival this year and our good friend Mark Shubert happened to be in town playing with Aggression Pact.
-As I mentioned, Damian helped to introduce us to the song "Kill the Warden," so we invited him to be part of the recording of the cover.
+Jonah was back briefly in Toronto during Not Dead Yet fest this year and our good friend Mark Shubert happened to be in town playing with Aggression Pact.
+As I mentioned, Damian helped to introduce us to the song "Kill the Warden", so we invited him to be part of the recording of the cover.
 Damian had invited me to sing on a Nubs cover that Fucked Up recorded many years ago, and now we've completed the full circle of having him on one of our records too.
 Damian actually happened to be recording a session of his podcast, Turned Out a Punk, with Jonah and Mark the day that we were in the studio, so we brought them all in and they ended up doing back up vocals on most of the EP.